 The National Park Service suggests that campers have on their Denali packing lists sleeping bags with protection to 20 degrees F…and that’s for summer.

 Check out the affordable, 550 down-fill Kelty Cosmic 20.
 It’s light and warm with two zippers and a mummy-style design.
 It also compresses down and is very easy to backpack with.

 - Pros: Light, hood for added warmth, down-filled

 Best Rain Gear For Hiking in Denali

-Pros: Breathable, lightweight, and stuffs into an internal pocket.
+- Pros: Breathable, lightweight, and can fit into an internal pocket.

 Make sure your Denali packing list includes the following clothing if you plan to do a backcountry hike: